kishancool11/GoogleLoginMVC/README.md

 # 2) Configuration

 i)  Add Owin Startup Class file "Startup.cs" in route folder of application, if not already exist.
-Then add a class file in App_Data folder with name Startup.Auth.cs
+Then add a class file in App_Start folder with name Startup.Auth.cs

 ii) Add following code in Startup.Auth.cs file